-In addition to innovations in manufacturing developed by Ad Astra and at the nation’s Technological University, Costa Rica has been the source of innovations in other areas in recent years.
+In addition to innovations in manufacturing developed by Ad Astra and at the nation’s Technological University, Costa Rica has been the source of innovation in other areas in recent years.
 Among them are:

 - Pancreas, liver, and ovarian cancer treatments;

 - Blood products (medicines made from human blood);

 - Insect-based foods, such as cookies, smoothies, and cricket bars;

 - Teeth created from cow bones and other dental biomaterials;